-With so many consumers still unsure about how to make investments, it would seem that saving for retirement or getting the most from our money continues to be a significant challenge.
+With many consumers unsure about investing, saving for retirement or getting the most from our money is a significant challenge.
 Loans, albeit improving with more options, still pose challenges for certain demographics.
-In order to improve our World we need fintech companies disrupting the landscape and helping our civilization grow for the better.
+In order to improve our world we need fintech, companies disrupting the landscape and helping society grow for the better.

 We have the millennials to thank, however, for pushing changes to the investment and lending landscape because like all other financial matters, they want to do it on their terms with the technology that they have grown up with.

-After influencing everything from payments to banking, millennials have turned their attention to investing and those developing technology for the industry have listened with many disruptive fintech companies like these six that make investing and loans easier for everyone:
+After influencing everything from payments to banking, millennials have turned their attention to investing and those developing technology; the industry has listened.
+Many fintech companies disrupting the landscape like these six that make investing and loans easier for everyone:

 Acorns proves that the spare change in your life can go toward something much better than collecting dust under the seat in your car or a jar in a kitchen cupboard.
 Instead, this extra money can be turned into investment vehicles that grow over time.

-Technology disruptors like Acorns have created a new type of investing known as micro investing, which opens up the world of investments to anyone.
+Technology disruptors like Acorns have created a new type of investing known as micro investing.
+Micro investing opens up the world of investments to anyone.
 All you do is connect your bankcard to the investment app and when you make purchases, it rounds the amount up to the nearest dollar and takes the change to use in your micro investment portfolio.

-You can also set it for recurring deposits to grow your investments even faster with the extra money you add to it, which is diversified across thousands of stocks and bonds for a guaranteed return.
+You can also set it for recurring deposits to grow your investments even faster with the extra money you add to it; this is diversified across thousands of stocks and bonds for a guaranteed return.